Hiring occupational health services

 To check competence and registration when hiring occupational health services, employers and the public can check the national registers for all doctors and nurses online via the respective websites:

-To check on all doctors status and qualifications go to the Public checking site and enter your Doctors name and registration number
+To check on all doctors status and qualifications go to the GMC Site enter the Doctor’s name and registration number

-To check on all nurses status and skills go to Public checking site and enter the Nurses name and registration number
+To check on all nurses status and skills go to NMC Site and enter the Nurses name and registration number

 10 steps for Hiring Occupational Health services

-- Ask other organisations which OH services they use – there is nothing better than a person recommendation or consider sharing services.
+- Ask other organisations which OH services they use – there is nothing better than a personal recommendation or consider sharing services.

 - Ask for references from any potential OH service or person and ask for access to their website and see their promotional leaflets.
 Look at their marketing literature which explains what the OH service does – if you understand their messages, the chances are they are mindful of their customers.